Exiled-Team/DiscordIntegration/README.md

 ## How to run the bot

-Open the bot once to let it automatically generate config.yml and synced-roles.yml files.
+Open the bot once to let it automatically generate config.json file.
 Remember to always wrap configs with quotation marks, even if it's not necessary for strings.

+Fill out the bot's config for the bot token, discord server id, and channel IDs, then start the bot.

 ### Windows